 This dataset contains over 80,000 reports of UFO sightings over the last century.
 You can access is here on Kaggle or view it on our data community (without logging in.)

-Let us now open and view this CSV file in Gigasheet, and start our data exploration.
+We'll load and view this CSV file in Gigasheet, and start our data exploration.
+For reference, you can also integrate Gigasheet with databases, warehouses, and CRMs.

 Is it a bird, is it a plane, or is it something else?
 Let us find out what the data has to say about UFO shapes.
 Grouping by 'shape', we get that there are 30 different UFO shapes, including unknown and other.
 Some fields are also blank.